The robustness condition for general disordered discrete time crystals, and subspace-thermal DTCs from phase transitions

-We define the period-$nT$ discrete time crystal on a 1-D length-$L$ spin-$\frac{1}{2}$ chain with open boundary condition~\footnote{different boundary conditions will not bring qualitative differences in this model}, whose evolution is governed by a period-$T$ Hamiltonian $H(t+T)=H(t)$.
+In this section, we define the period-$nT$ discrete time crystal on a 1-D length-$L$ spin-$\frac{1}{2}$ chain with open boundary condition~\footnote{different boundary conditions will not bring qualitative differences in this model}, whose evolution is governed by a period-$T$ Hamiltonian $H(t+T)=H(t)$.
 Within one period ($T=t_1+t_2+t_3$), the Hamiltonian is (see Fig.~\ref{fig:nDTC})

 where $H_{1}^{(n)}$ and $H_{2}^{(n)}$ both consist of swap gates acting as permutations and the interaction Hamiltonian $H_{\rm int}$ includes disordered couplings and fields

 where the parameters $h_i^z\in [0,2\bar{h^z}]$ are randomly chosen from uniform distributions, and $\epsilon_i^x\in [-\epsilon^x,\epsilon^x]$'s are small uniformly random perturbations.
 We choose the coupling $J_{ij}$ to be a disordered power-law interaction obtained by